-While this catalog provides a wealth of information on our institution, there is no substitute for an actual visit to our campus, located on over 250 acres along the Merrimack River in Concord.
-Please call our Admissions Office and schedule a time to see the campus and hear how we can be part of your future.
+While this catalog provides a wealth of information about NHTI, there is no substitute for an actual visit to our campus, located on over 240 acres along the Merrimack River in Concord.
+Please call our Admissions Office and schedule a time to see the campus, and hear how NHTI can be part of your future.